dmarange/CMD-Lab/Beginner's Guide/choosing-a-terminal.md

 - Download iTerm2 here and follow the setup guide: https://iterm2.com/

 ## Customizing your terminal - Quality Of Life Improvements
-One of the easiest ways to improve your workflow when working with ASE and Compute Canada clusters is by setting up aliases in your terminal.
+One of the easiest ways to improve your workflow when working with ASE and Alliance Canada clusters is by setting up aliases in your terminal.
 Aliases let you create shortcuts for long commands, reducing repetitive typing and making your work more efficient.

 To set these up, you'll need to edit your shell configuration file-commonly .bashrc or .bash_profile (depending on your system and terminal).
 For Git Bash, you can modify the .bash_profile file using the following commands: